 - Improve confidence

-The Pupils at The Heights have access to impartial Information, Advice and Guidance, from a dedicated staff member who works closely with pupils on a day to day basis and who has the support of the Senior Leadership Team whose role is to help guide your child to their chosen destination.
+Learners at The Heights have access to impartial Information, Advice and Guidance, from a dedicated member of staff who works closely with pupils on a day to day basis and who has the support of the Senior Leadership Team whose role is to help guide your child to their chosen destination.

-The School’s Career Leader can be contacted either via phone or email.
-See below for contact details.
+The School’s Designated Career Lead is Mr Ross Doohan, who can be contacted either via phone or email.

 Careers Leader / Pastoral Support

-- Senior Leadership Team Link for Careers is Helen Morris (Assistant Headteacher for Pastoral).
+CEIAG is overseen by Helen Morris (Assistant Headteacher – Pastoral).

-- Level 6 Personal Guidance is delivered by New Directions Advisor Janet Hope.
+Level 6 Careers Guidance is delivered by New Directions Advisor Janet Hope